yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 ### Download and run CDCSDK Server

-CDCSDK Server distribution archives are available in [Github Releases](https://github.com/yugabyte/cdcsdk-server/releases) of the project.
-Each of the releases has a tar.gz labelled as CDCSDK Server.
+Download CDCSDK Server from the GitHub project [Releases](https://github.com/yugabyte/cdcsdk-server/releases) page.
+Each releases includes a tar.gz file named CDCSDK Server.

 The archive has the following layout: